Skip to main content

 Step

-The day before you plan to make the Yorkshire pudding, create the batter.
-Start by placing the flour into a large bowl with the eggs and about half of the milk.
+The day before you plan to bake the Yorkshire pudding, create the batter.
+Start by placing the flour into a large bowl, then add all of the eggs and half of the milk.

 Using a whisk, mix the batter until smooth and lump-free.
 Once the batter is smooth and lump-free, add in the remaining milk and mix.
 Adding the milk in two stages creates a smoother batter with less liquid.